civboot/fngi/harness.md

 So logging will exist anyway, why not just use text logs?

-There are gobs of useful information to be had when an error occurs that help a developer triage it more quickly.
+There are gobs of useful information to be had when an error occurs which help a developer triage the issue.
 Automating the finding of this information (with only a little bit of context) is next to trivial when using a full-featured langauge to code the automation.
 On the flip side, finding this information within fngi/spor, which are ultra-simple kernels that unroll into more full-fetured languages, would bloat them unnecessarily.

 For example: trying to format and log the entire stack trace (with function names, local variable breakdown, etc) would add an absurd amount of complexity